About Sandra Hutchison

 Sandra is available to local book groups and will also happily respond to email requests for further discussion sent to sandrahutchison (at) sheerhubris.com.

-An adjunct professor who enjoys teaching, she has also presented on publishing at various locations in upstate New York and western Massachusetts and is happy to not just talk about her own books, but introduce audiences to what it takes to publish and market their own work traditionally, independently, or in some combination of both.
+A recovering adjunct professor who enjoys teaching enough that she’ll accept way too little money for it, she has also presented on publishing at various locations in upstate New York and western Massachusetts.
+Sandra is happy to talk not just about her own books, but about writing, publishing, and marketing in traditional, indie, and hybrid markets.